 by Pawan Dhingra

-About Pawan Dhingra
+about Pawan Dhingra

 Pawan Dhingra is Chair and Professor of Sociology and American Studies at Tufts University.
 He co-curated the Smithsonian Institution exhibition Beyond Bollywood (2014).
 He also has authored two award-winning monographs: Managing Multicultural Lives: Asian American Professionals and the Challenge of Multiple Identities (2007) and Life behind the Lobby: Indian American Motel Owners and the American Dream (2012).
 He recently co-authored Asian America: Sociological and Interdisciplinary Perspectives (2014).